-At the end of 2016 and 2017 CommunicationsMatch conducted a survey of Corporate Communications, Marketing and Industry Influencers on agency search trends, how agencies are found and what's important in agency selection.
+At the end of 2016 and 2017 CommunicationsMatch conducted a survey of corporate communications, marketing, and industry influencers on agency search trends, how agencies are found, and what's important in agency selection.
 The survey was conducted in partnership with CommPRO.biz.
 Click here or the image to download the report or scroll down to read the full text.
 Click here to watch the video summary.
 Read the press release.

 In 2016 we had many discussions with corporate communications and agency leaders about how companies find PR and other communications resources.
-The takeaway from these informal discussions was that finding agencies and being found were two sides of the same coin and neither were easy.
+The takeaway from these informal discussions was that finding agencies and being found were two sides of the same coin, and neither were easy.

 When we asked corporate communicators how they found agencies, they said they sought referrals from industry colleagues.
 When we asked agencies and public relations professionals how they were found, they also said it was typically through word of mouth.
-It was important to see if these findings held true with a broader group of communicators and to better understand the dynamics of the agency search process.
+It was important to see if these findings held true with a broader group of communicators to better understand the dynamics of the agency search process.
 We decided to conduct research in partnership with CommPRO.biz into how corporate communicators find communications agencies, the resources they use, and how the skills they are seeking are changing.
 With responses from 91 corporate communications and marketing leaders, as well as industry influencers, the statistics should be considered directional.

 A few things jump out from the research.

-The first is three-quarters of respondents cited “asking peers” to find agencies.
+The first is that three-quarters of respondents cited “asking peers” as their method to find agencies.
 The second is the importance of PR to the marketing mix.
 Along with digital marketing and social media, PR was considered the most important discipline in terms of its impact on business success.
 Third, many companies said they are looking for new agencies, in part, because the ones they are working with don’t necessarily offer the capabilities they need.
 And, finally, respondents confirmed that finding the right agency isn’t easy.

 Research often confirms what we think we know and surprises at the same time.
 This report is no different.
 It highlights the importance of word of mouth and shows other search resources are of secondary importance.
 It also underscores just how valued PR continues to be in the minds of clients seeking specialized skillsets for a digital world.